KayaM17/05-password-generator/README.md

 ## Future Improvements

-In the future, I plan to enhance the password generator by adding additional features such as password strength evaluation and the ability to save generated passwords securely.
+In the future, I plan to provide flexibility, allowing users to customise their passwords based on their security requirements & ability to save generated passwords securely.
 I also aim to explore ways to integrate the tool into web applications, making it more accessible to a wider audience.

 ## Conclusion